Search by Keyword

 The recording of the song became quite problematic for them, resulting in 14 takes to get the rhythm track down (the most takes The Beatles needed for any song in all of 1965).
 According to George Martin's handwritten notes, the rhythm track, which was recorded on track one of the four-track tape, consisted of John on acoustic guitar, Paul on bass guitar, and Ringo on drums.
 None of the takes had any vocals other than a guide vocal from John used only to keep the band in-step with the song.

-Most of the takes were either incomplete or false starts, although "take one" was a complete run-through.
+Most of the takes were either incomplete or false starts, although "take one" was a complete run-through of the entire song.
 An interesting observation here is that the first verse was one measure short at the end and the song didn't have a complete ending yet.
 John just repeats the lyrics "yes it it, it's true" over and over with the intention of the song fading out.
 "Take two," as heard on the album "Anthology 2," still had the missing measure in the first verse and featured Lennon singing "die-de-de-die" for the bridge, but the take ended during the bridge only because he broke a string

 After a couple of false starts, John introduced the group to adding an extra measure at the end of the first verse and then started off "take five" with a count-down of "one-two-three-bread!"
 After three more incomplete takes, "take nine" made it through the entire song to reveal that they had finally written the full ending.
 They eventually made it to "take 14," which was deemed suitable for overdubs.
 This rhythm track took a complete two hours to record, from 5 to 7 pm.